Matthew 19

 Why Were The Disciples Shocked?

-Now, what is it that shocks the disciples when Jesus says to them, ‘you can’t just send your wife away’?
+All of this raises a question on the part of the disciples, they are in absolute shock in Matthew 19:10.
+What is it that shocks the disciples when Jesus says to them, ‘you can’t just send your wife away’?
 There has to be a legal procedure before you are free to marry someone else.

 If there is a legal divorce, then the husband would be required to return the dowry.
 Whatever price he received from the father for the girl that he married would have to be returned.

 They could just send their wives away for any old cause as far as they were concerned.
 Now Jesus says, no, they can’t do that, they have to respect their wives.
-They have taken her into their home, they have married her and they can’t just dismiss her.
+They have taken her into their home, they have married her, and they can’t just dismiss her.

 If they’re not going to live with her, they must give her an official, legal divorce, whatever that might cost them, whatever they have to struggle with, whatever consequence that brings into their lives, they have to respect their wife as a woman and meet her needs and meet her rights and legally set her free so she can marry someone else without incurring the charge of adultery.